-352. For employees in classes 7307 Bricklayer, 7378 Tile Setter and 7428 Hod

-Carrier, the City agrees to provide three (3) pairs of protective overalls for each employee.
-The cost of overalls and laundry of the same shall be paid by the City.
+390. For employees in classes 7307 Bricklayer, 7378 Tile Setter and 7428 Hod Carrier, the City agrees to provide three (3) pairs of protective overalls (or work pants) for each employee.
+The cost of overalls (or work pants) and laundry of the same shall be paid by the City.
 In addition, the department will furnish adequate foul weather gear.